Debunking House-Moving Myths

 It’s Easy to Do It Yourself

-After you’ve just bought a new property, paid your legal fees and everything else involved, it can sometimes be an issue to then fork out more money for a removal company which is why many people believe they can do it themselves.
-The thing is with removal companies is that they have experience in helping people move houses and whilst you may have moved once or twice before and think you know what you’re doing, these people do it day in and day out.
+After you’ve just bought a new property, paying your legal fees and everything else involved, it can sometimes be an issue to then fork out more money for a removal company which is why many people believe they can do it themselves.
+The thing is with removal companies is that they have experience in helping people move houses and whilst you may have moved once or twice before and thought you know what you’re doing, these people do it day in and day out.
 They will know all the best tips and tricks for an effective move, and will also ensure all your belongings are kept safe and secure.

 Moving on a Friday is Best

 There are seven days in a week, yet most people believe that settling for one as the moving day is the best option.
 We understand that having the weekend to unpack sounds like a great idea, particularly for those who work full time but in reality, many different things can go wrong on the day of completion and delays can be put in place.
-Should you not be able to complete on your desired Friday, you would have to completely unpack all of the moving van you’ve spent so long sorting, before having to repeat the process again on Monday.
+Should you not be able to complete on your desired Friday, you would have to completely unpack all of the moving vans you’ve spent so long sorting, before having to repeat the process again on Monday.
 If you look to complete mid-week and this occurs, most removal companies will allow you to keep everything stored in the van, and then try again the following day.

-Moving to A New House is the Most Stressful Thing You’ll Ever Do
+Moving To A New House is the Most Stressful Thing You’ll Ever Do

 For anybody who’s looking to move to a new house, or has done so before, you’ll have certainly been told this before.
 Moving house can be a stressful event in your life yes, as it is such a huge change and can cause a chaotic period where you’re living out of boxes or in empty rooms for example.
 But the actual move itself doesn’t have to be stressful unless you make it that way.
 By having a plan in place and knowing the large task you have in front of you, you can easily combat this stress and in some circumstances, actually enjoy the experience.